Community

 We decided that the community needed more community gardens an we have added several.
 Over time, we have worked with Barclay Friends, the Lockard family and the Melton Center on this project.

-Another Transition initiative is Living Landscapes, in which a team led by Courtney Finneran is piloting removing grass and planting pollinators.
+Another early Transition initiative is Living Landscapes, in which a team led by Courtney Finneran piloted removing grass and planting pollinators.
+Living Landscapes has become its own complex of land-related activities; for more, see here.

 Our other 2021 initiative was cutting down on plastics.
-One of Prof. Schraedley’s communications classes reached out to about 60 restaurants and businesses in the Borough and about plastics reduction in the context of the Borough’s Sustainable Storefronts initiative (see more details and update here).
+One of Prof. Schraedley’s communications classes reached out to about 60 restaurants and businesses in the Borough and about plastics reduction in the context of the Borough’s Sustainable Storefronts initiative (see more details on that program here).
+For our overall Plastics initiatives, see here

 You can read about WCAT on the TransitionUS site.
-See an earlier summary of West Chester Area Transition’s work here.
-Read about other nearby Transition groups Phoenixville Area Transition here, Transition Town Media here, and Wilmington in Transition here.
-See more WCAT background here.
+See earlier updates on West Chester Area Transition’s work here and here.
+Read about other nearby Transition groups Phoenixville Area Transition here and Transition Town Media here.

 From the overall Transition movement’s self-description: